A bunch of links and videos I’m collecting to help me with my presentation.

 Notes and findings about Barnbrook & Virus Fonts.
 To be updated as and when. http://www.virusfonts.com/

 I must admit, this coupled with the Comic Sans article surprises me.
-The BBC website is aimed at, well, just about everyone really, and here they are discussing something which […]
+The BBC website is aimed at, well, just about everyone really, and here they are discussing something which initially I supposed to only consciously matter to designers.
+It gives an informed summation of the issues with typography.
+It argues both sides, but the […]

 I’ve been doing a lot of reading about typography, it’s history, it’s meanings etc and felt it was time to really look at some typography.
-Whilst I was on holiday […]
+Whilst I was on holiday in the South of France this year I took a few photographs of typography I saw whilst out and about.
+I’m going to look at […]